berndab/neural_network/README.md

 ### Bucketing  Features

-The features APPLICATION_TYPE and CLASSIFICATION have 17 and 71 unique categorical values respectively and have categorical values with low row counts.
-Therefore, these features are candidates for bucketing .
-Bucketing row count thresholds variables are created in the model training and testing workbook to enable vary the number of feature categories that are updated to the “Other” and to determine how the varying the bucketing threshold influences the accuracy of the neural network, machine learning model.
+The features APPLICATION_TYPE  has 17 unique categorical values while the CLASSIFICATION feature has 71 unique categorical values.
+Both features have unique categorical values with low row count in the data set.
+Therefore, these features are candidates for bucketing.
+The model training and testing notebook modules has bucketing row count thresholds variables defined for each feature to enable testing the model with different bucketing configuration to determine how these configurations affect the accuracy of the neural network, machine learning model.

 #### Feature APPLICATION_TYPE Catigorical Values Distribution (17)